nicc777/kubernetes-recipes/ingress/k3s-nginx-gateway-tls/README.md

 The web page should open in a web browser.

 > [!IMPORTANT]
-> If the web page is not oening, you will need to troubleshoot this problem first before you can continue.
+> If the web page is not opening, you will need to troubleshoot this problem first before you can continue.

 Post Test Cleanup: